 Shehani Fernando is the founder of Indigo Storm.
-She specializes in cutting-edge storytelling, with recent VR projects including Buried in the Rock and The Museum of Imagined Futures. .
+She specializes in cutting-edge documentary and arts storytelling.
 Previously, she spent many years at The Guardian, where she led the Audio department, directed acclaimed VR experiences, and was a pioneer in video journalism.
 Her work has been showcased at major international festivals, including IDFA, SXSW, and the Venice Film Festival.
 As a champion of immersive storytelling, she also produced and hosted the StoryFutures Academy podcast.

 ASSOCIATES